This post is an attempt to resume some of the most common phishing schemes that I’ve dealt with, as well as sharing some tips on how to identify them.

 Feedback is most welcome, so please email me at [email protected] in case something is unclear, incomplete, or incorrect.

 Table of contents

 - What is phishing?

 - Is it phishing?
 Send it to me

 Phishing is a type of online identity theft, where the perpetrator, or “phisher”, tries to obtain our personal data (e.g. credit card numbers, passwords, account information, etc.) by making us believe you’re being approached by a real website we use.

-Phishing exploits our confidence and ignorance.
-Its success is mostly due to thoughtlessness/distraction, lack of education about online fraud, and/or even a lack of concern due to the belief that we’ll never fall for this kind of deceit ourselves.
+Phishing exploits our confidence, ignorance, and/or distraction.
+Its success is mostly due to thoughtlessness, lack of education about online fraud, and/or even a lack of concern due to the belief that we’ll never fall for this kind of deceit ourselves.

 We can’t seriously blame people for their ignorance to fall prey to a phishing attack, though.
 We can only be held accountable for indifference and negligence… that is, knowing it’s out there, and not caring about being minimally informed.
 So the least one can do is to provide some education on the subject.

 The first thing a phisher hacks is our trust.

 A phisher hacks our trust.
 Some fraudulent schemes may involve complex coding skills, while some others are simply about wit and deceit.
 Regardless of what phishers can do technically, the first thing they hack is your confidence.